FetMRQC: Automated Quality Control for fetal brain MRI: Results and discussion

 \subsubsection{\textit{FetMRQC}'s reports optimize stack screening and bolster inter-rater reliability.}

-Figure \ref{fig:corr_plot} summarizes the high agreement between the two raters, with a Pearson correlation coefficient of $0.79$ and $0.83$ for SITE1 and SITE2.
-On SITE1, 120 series are manually rated below the exclude threshold $\text{Quality} <1$), and 414 above.
-On SITE2, 151 series are rated excluded, and 393 rated above.
+Figure \ref{fig:corr_plot} summarizes the high agreement between the two raters, with a Pearson correlation coefficient of $0.79$ and $0.83$ for CHUV and BCNatal.
+On CHUV, 120 series are manually rated below the exclude threshold $\text{Quality} <1$), and 414 above.
+On BCNatal, 151 series are rated excluded, and 393 rated above.
 The total include-to-exclude ratio is 2.98.
 The total rating time was around 5h 40min for Rater 1 (median of 37s per volume), and around 6h10 for Rater 2 (median of 40s per volume).

-\textbf{\textit{FetMRQC}'s new IQMs reach the best performance when evaluated within-domain.} Table \ref{tab:id_perf} shows that the additional features substantially increase the performance of the models, both in the case of regression and classification.
-We used subjects from both sites on the training fold and different subjects from both sides on the validation fold.
+\textbf{New IQMs drive \textit{FetMRQC}'s performance.} Tables \ref{tab:id_perf} and \ref{tab:ood_perf} shows that the additional features substantially increase the performance of the models, both in the case of regression and classification, and both in- and out-of-domain.

 \textbf{Using more IQMs allows to generalize with fewer training data within domain.} On Figure~\ref{fig:regr_tr_size}, we see that not only using more features reduces the overall error on the validation set, but allows to reach a good testing performance using as little as $30\%$ ($\sim 40$ subjects, $300$ LR series) of the data for training.